 - Visitors can be given a guest pass at the front desk

-- We offer five laptops for your use within the Library
+- We offer several laptops for your use within the Library

 - If you are interested in using the laptops you must sign a usage agreement and provide a valid library card and photo ID.
 Sign up at the front desk